How Do I Crop My Artwork for Different Print Sizes?

 Share the article:

-Cropping is one of those steps that feels simple until you try to fit your 8x10 painting into a 12x18 print.
-Adjusting your artwork for different print sizes is part math, part composition, and part creative decision making.
-Here’s how to do it right so every print looks intentional and balanced.
+Cropping feels simple until you try to fit an 8 × 10 painting into a 12 × 18 print.
+Adjusting artwork for different print sizes is part math, part composition, and part creative decision making.
+Use this guide to make every print look intentional and balanced.

 Why Cropping Matters

-If your original artwork doesn’t match a specific ratio, you will either trim part of the image (crop) or add borders to maintain composition.
-The goal is to preserve your work’s visual balance, not to force it into every frame size.
+If your original does not match a specific ratio, you will either trim part of the image (crop) or add borders to preserve composition.
+The goal is to keep visual balance, not force every image into every frame size.

-Before you resize or crop, figure out the ratio of your original piece.
+Before you crop, figure out the ratio of your original piece.
 Divide the longest side by the shortest side.
-For example:

 18 ÷ 12 = 1.5 → your artwork has a 3:2 aspect ratio

-Once you know that, choose print sizes that share or come close to that ratio.
-Matching ratios helps avoid unwanted cropping altogether.
+Once you know that ratio, pick print sizes that share it.
+Matching ratios helps you avoid unwanted cropping entirely.

-If you offer multiple print sizes, pick a set that keeps ratios consistent.
-This lets you crop once and reuse the file for all sizes in that family.
+If you plan to offer multiple sizes, select a set that keeps ratios consistent.
+You can crop once, then reuse that file for all sizes in the family.

-For help picking print sizes that sell well, read our Art Print Size Guide.
+For help choosing sizes that sell, read our Art Print Size Guide.

 Step 3: Decide Between Cropping or Borders

-• Avoid cutting off signatures or major elements
+• Avoid cutting off signatures or key elements

-• When capturing your piece, include a little extra space so you have room to crop later
+• Capture or scan with a little extra area so you have room to crop later

-• Add a white or colored border to preserve your entire composition
+• Add a white or colored border to preserve the full composition

 • Great for watercolor and illustration prints

-• At The Stackhouse you can request ¼ inch or 1 inch borders when ordering for an easy, clean solution
+• At The Stackhouse you can request ¼ inch or 1 inch borders at order time

 Step 4: Preview Before You Print

-If you are ordering through The Stackhouse, use the crop tool preview during upload to see exactly how your file will print at each size.
-Adjust the crop box so it frames your composition naturally.
+When ordering through The Stackhouse, use the upload crop tool preview to see how your file prints at each size.
+Adjust the crop box until the composition feels natural.

-If you are setting up your own print files in Photoshop or Procreate:
+If setting up files yourself in Photoshop or Procreate:

-1. Create a new canvas at your print size and DPI (300 DPI recommended)
+1. Create a new canvas at the print size and 300 DPI

 2. Place your artwork layer inside

-Save each file with the size in the name to stay organized.
+Save each output with the size in the filename for easy tracking.
 Example: ArtworkName_8x10.tif

 Pro Tip: Keep a Master File

-Always keep one full resolution master scan — uncropped and unedited.
-You can export new ratios later without degrading quality.
-Stackhouse scans are delivered with extra margin for this exact reason.
-Learn more about our scanning process in Stackhouse Scanning Services.
+Always keep one full resolution master scan, uncropped and unedited.
+You can export new ratios later without quality loss.
+Stackhouse scans include extra margin for flexible cropping.
+Learn more in our Scanning Services.

 Final Thoughts

-Cropping does not have to be stressful.
-It is about maintaining your creative intent while adapting your art for new formats.
-By choosing smart size families, previewing carefully, and keeping a high resolution master, you can offer a full range of print sizes without compromising your vision.
+Cropping should support your intent.
+By choosing smart size families, previewing carefully, and keeping a high resolution master, you can offer multiple sizes without compromising your vision.

 Ready to print?
-Upload your artwork and explore your print options with The Stackhouse.
-Our team will ensure your artwork looks its best at any size.
+Upload your artwork and explore options with The Stackhouse.
+Our team will help your artwork look its best at any size.

 Ready to see your work in print?